 We didn’t have any cake this time around but there were a few bits on display and I’ve heard from the aforementioned “everyone I know” that it’s good cake!

-Plus it was a gorgeous day, which gave us the perfect excuse to sit outside, sheep and lambs running around next to us, with the stunning views across to the monstrous Suilven.
+Plus it was a gorgeous day, which gave us the perfect excuse to sit outside, sheep and lambs running around next to us, enjoying the stunning views across to the monstrous Suilven.

-Not that I have any other experiences to compare it to, but Stac Pollaidh is undoubtedly one of the best hikes to do in Assynt.
+Not that I have any other experiences to compare it to, but Stac Pollaidh (pronounced “Stack Polly”) is undoubtedly one of the best hikes to do in Assynt.

 I wrote a whole post on my hike up there, featuring some of my absolute favourite views in Scotland.
 This is a fairly easy hike so it’s well worth the stop whether you’re a beginner or seasoned hiker as it only takes around three hours.